Musandam Oman collage

 To go to Bukha, Khasab, Jabal Hareem, Rawda, etc, you drive through Ras al Khaimah to enter at Al Dhara border.
 Some nationalities can get a visa on arrival, while others need to do it online beforehand.
 Even if you can get it on arrival, it can be easier and quicker to do it in advance.
 Apply for an online visa at https://evisa.rop.gov.om.
 You can also find companies to do it for you.

 You need the registration card (aka mulkiya) of your vehicle.
-If it is a rental car or you have a car loan, check first whether it is allowed by the company or bank to take the car and if you need a no objection certificate.
+If you have a car loan, check first whether it is allowed by the company or bank to take the car and if you need a no objection certificate.

 Health insurance for one month is also required.
 Sometimes you’ll be asked for it and sometimes not.
 Your current health insurance may cover you already.